 Chamaecrista fasciculata (Michx.)
 Greene

-Stems - From a taproot, herbaceous, to .75m tall, erect, with antrorse pubescence, branching, often purplish.
+Stems - Ascending to erect, to 90 cm, with antrorse pubescence, branching, often purplish.

-Leaves - Alternate, stipulate, petiolate, even-pinnate, with +/-13 pairs of leaflets.
-Stipules attenuate, +1cm long, -2mm broad at base, with antrorse pubescence, erect, green.
-Petiole with a glad on the adaxial surface.
-Gland stalked, (the stalk to .5mm long), -1mm in diameter.
-Leaflets opposite, sessile, entire, glabrous, glaucous below, green above, mucronate, oblique at the base, 5mm broad, 2cm long, linear.
+Leaves - Alternate, stipulate, petiolate, even-pinnate, with 10-15 pairs of leaflets.
+Stipules 7-16 mm long, 1-2 mm wide at base, narrowly and usually asymmetrically lanceolate-triangular, long-tapered at tip, with antrorse pubescence, erect, green, prominently veined.
+Petiole with a gland on the adaxial face, this sessile or occasionally short-stalked, 1.0-1.8 mm in diameter.
+Leaflets opposite, 10-20 mm long, 2-5 mm wide, oblong, sessile, entire, usually glabrous, glaucous below, green above, mucronate, oblique at the base, the margins short-hairy.

 Inflorescence - Axillary clusters of 1-3 flowers, with usually only 1 flower open at a time, the stalks 10-15 mm long, the bracts 3-6 mm long, similar to stipules.
 Pedicels to 2 cm long, antrorse pubescent.